All the stabilizer codes of distance 3: Discussions

-We prescribe a general construction of all the optimal stabilizer codes of distance 3 for lengths $n\ge 38$ by pasting known codes and a special construction of the optimal pur stabilizer codes of length $5\le n\le 37$ case by case by employing a generalization of the stabilizer pasting to noncommuting set of stabilizers, i.e., 2ed-blocks pasting.
-For three families of lengths we have worked out analytically the linear programming bound, which is strictly stronger than the quantum Hamming bound and ensures the optimality of our codes for these lengths.
-Except $n=6$ all the optimal codes are pure.
+We have described a general construction of all the optimal stabilizer codes of distance $3$ for lengths $n> 38$ by pasting known codes and a special construction of the optimal pure stabilizer codes of length $5\le n\le 38$ case by case by employing a generalization of the stabilizer pasting to noncommuting sets of stabilizers, i.e., 2ed-blocks pasting.
+For three families of lengths we have worked out analytically the linear programming bound, which is strictly stronger than the quantum Hamming bound and ensures the optimality of our codes for these lengths. for all lengths except $n=6$ there are pure optimal codes.

 Apparently the construction given by Theorem 2 is not unique.
 Firstly there are different constructions for the optimal code $[2^m]$ \cite{cal2}.
 Secondly there are other constructions such as

 or